• Skip to primary navigation

 For the richest, creamiest lobster bisque, follow these expert tips:

-• Use fresh lobster shells for stock – This creates the deepest, most authentic seafood flavor.
+• Use fresh lobster shells for stock - This creates the deepest, most authentic seafood flavor, and roasting the shells first concentrates and deepens that flavor.

 • Blend the bisque for a smooth finish - A high-speed blender ensures a perfectly velvety texture.